 The CODE subfield is used to record the aircraft address.
-The subfield accepts alphanumeric and spaces in free text.

 xv.
 The DLE subfield

 The DLE subfield is used to record the en-route delay or holding at significant point(s) on the route of flight.
 The format is shown below.